 Step 1: Receiving

-- Count and inspect items to ensure accuracy
+1. Counting and inspecting items to ensure accuracy

 Step 2: Inventory Storage